Depeche Mode

 A Broken Frame

-Used - LP - 23751
+Used - Vinyl - 23751

 1982 Original With Custom Inner Sleeve.
 Vinyl Appears Glossy, Unplayed.
 Lower Left Corner Bump, Hence Price.